celineguler/myblog/_posts/2023-07-31-pharma-bro.md

 ![thebigshort](/myblog/images/christian.jpg)

 Actually let me tell you more on shorting cause I have a joyful pride with knowing what [it is][shorting].
-The basic logic of shorting is the need to evaluate your ability to read the graph backwards and turning your prediction that a security will lose value into cash (you have no idea how arrogantly .
+The basic logic of shorting is the need to evaluate your ability to read the graph backwards and turning your prediction that a security will lose value into cash.
+Shkreli keeps pointing out the [importance of shorting][shkreli] even though he doesn't favor Michael Burry as an investor.
+Here's an [article][yahoo] on Yahoo Finance ranking the best short sellers of all time.